mgorav/spring-hazelcast-jet/README.md

 3. Processing Java 8 Streams in a distributed way
 4. Data processing in Microservices

+### Hazelcast job as service
 This is self-contained project.
 Once the project has been successfully started, the swagger UI can be accessed using below url:
-### Hazelcast job as service
-Following example, shows the REST approach towards Hazelcast job as service.
 ```bash
 http://localhost:8080/swagger-ui/index.html
 ```